minhha-lehoang/NLP-Project---Similarity-Detection/README.md

 ### The [figures](https://github.com/minhha-lehoang/NLP-Project-Similarity-Detection/tree/main/figures) folder
 Contain the figures used in the report.

+______
 **NOTE**: this branch contains *all* the training results files, including model checkpoints (which are more than 4GB of data).
-Please refer to the **`light`** branch for a repository without model checkpoints that can be cloned safely to your device.
+If you want to clone this repository, please refer to the **`light`** branch for a repository without model checkpoints.
 The training results files can also be found in this dataset: [training_results](https://kaggle.com/datasets/0e3f8b3006205cf12dd920ee589e8f3cd26652cb94cd052d848531de6870f030).